-- 8. Identifying well point outliers and leverage points: Reports poor matches between well points and trend model.
-These are classified as outliers or leverage points.
-Detail level set by <outliers>. - 9.
-Condition to well points along well paths: Reports errors.
-Usually caused by a trend model incompatible with the well points.
-Detail level set by <well-point-conditioning>. - 10.
-Finding help points for well path conditioning: Reports help points that will be used to ensure correct conditioning to zone logs.
-Detail level set by <help-points>. - 11.
-Conditioning surfaces on all available points: Makes a final report on the quality of the surfaces.
-Detail level set by <well-path-conditioning>. - 12.
-Post process surfaces: Detail level set by <post-processing>. - 13.
-Checking zonation: Reports possible problems with conditioning surfaces to well paths.
-Detail level set by <zonation-checking>. - 14.
-Timings summary: Reports the amount of CPU time spent on different operations.
-Detail level set by <timings>.
+- Section 11: Finding help points for well path conditioning Reports help points that will be used to ensure correct conditioning to zone logs.
+Detail level set by <help-points>. - Section 12: Trend coefficients based on well points and well paths Reports the estimated values for the trend coefficients in the trends based on well points and well paths.
+Detail level set by <trend-coefficients>. - Section 13: Conditioning surfaces on all available points Makes a final report on the quality of the surfaces.
+Detail level set by <well-path-conditioning>. - Section 14: Post process surfaces Detail level set by <post-processing>. - Section 15: Checking zonation Reports possible problems with conditioning surfaces to well paths.
+Detail level set by <zonation-checking>. - Section 16: Timings summary Reports the amount of CPU time spent on different operations.
+Detail level set by <timings>. - Section 17: Suggested tasks This is a task list of possible problems the user should look into.
+Detail level set by <tasks>.

 The log file is intended for catching problems during execution and for examining the main results.
 The output to screen is identical to the log file output provided the same detail levels have been specified.
+The log-file can be large.
+The task list is intended to give a quick way to identify possible problems.

-More detailed analysis are provided in the files trend_estimation.log and the file.log.
+More detailed analysis are provided in the files trend_estimation.log and the welldata.log.